markbsigler/markbsigler/README.md

 - Community and Developer Advocate for Enterprise Software and Services

 - User Experience, Design Thinking and Metrics driven for Lean Agile Innovation

+- Technical background in Software Engineering and IT Operations

 - Pragmatic Marketing and Scaled Agile Framework (SAFe)